varadbhogayata/sentence-classifier/README.md

               stopwords.append(w)
     ```

-2. Tfidf features followed by SVM multiclass classification(oneVsOther)
+2. TF-IDF features followed by SVM multiclass classification(oneVsOther)
     * Store sentences data from pandas dataframe to __X__ and labels to __y__ and convert them to numpy vectors
     * Split data into training and testing with 80:20 ratio and set any random seed value so that we can produce the same result with exact same accuracy and weights
     * Create a model having pipeline of CountVectorizer, TfidfTransformer, LinearSVC functions